SalishSeaCast/SalishSeaNowcast/docs/deployment/skookum.rst

-The :file:`/SalishSeaCast/sarracenia-env` environment variables are included in the :file:`SalishSeaNowcast/envs/environment-sarracenia.yaml` file so that they are managed by :command:`conda` to automatically :command:`export` the environment variables required by the sarracenia client when the environment is activated and :command:`unset` them when the environment is deactivated.
+The :file:`/SalishSeaCast/sarracenia-env` environment variables are included in the :file:`SalishSeaNowcast/envs/environment-sarracenia.yaml` file so that they are managed by :command:`mamba` to automatically :command:`export` the environment variables required by the sarracenia client when the environment is activated and :command:`unset` them when the environment is deactivated.
 To see the variables and their values: